haroonth/angular-grid-test/README.md

 # Test for frontend development.

-Use this project, to make a responsive grid.
+Use this repository to make a responsive grid.
 Grid have to be different in desktop and mobile devices.</p>

 ## Grid elements
 Grid can be so simple or fancy as you like.
 You can use plain text or angular typescript for adding a content.